p-adrian05/apex-csv-builder/README.md

     }
 }
 ```
-Then you can use the createCSV method to generate CSV File from records and receive the ContentDocumentId.
+Then you can use the createCSV method to generate CSV File from records and receive the Content Document Id.

 ```java
 ContactCSVService service = new ContactCSVService(new CSVFileService());